 Child Development

-The program in Child Development provides a broad interdisciplinary background in the area of child and families.
-It prepares students to work with and/or teach others to work with children and their families.
-Emphases are given to development within various family structures and to strategies for facilitating normal development.
+The UMES Child Development program provides for traditional in-person students and non-traditional, online students a non-licensure, broad and interdisciplinary background preparing students to work with children and their families.
 Students learn basic and applied concepts of human development and acquire skills in working with young children of varying abilities and backgrounds and with their families in a variety of settings.
-In addition to classroom instruction, the Child Development students spend part of several semesters working in the campus Child and Family Development Center and in off-campus social and human service agencies.
+Courses are delivered in-person and online for our traditional students, while our virtual (fully online) students will work asynchronously in eight-week courses.

 Child Development Recommended Course Sequence 2017-2019